knpuniversity/javascript/knpu/ep3-webpack/first-webpack.md

 # Your First Webpack

+Since the `require()` key doesn't work in a browser:

 [[[ code('87f43fcf2c') ]]]

-Since the `require()` key doesn't work in a browser, we're going to use Webpack to... pack it all together!
+We're going to use Webpack to... pack it all together!
 Let's jump straight in to see how it works!

 ## Installing webpack